nsuneja/coursera-AdvancedDataStructures/src/roadgraph/README.md

 Modifications made to MapGraph (what and why):

-a) Introduced a Hashmap to maintain the mapping between the geographical location of an intersection, to our internal mapping of the vertex (MapVertex class), as described below.
+a) Introduced a map to maintain the mapping between the geographical location of an intersection, to our internal mapping of the vertex (MapVertex class), as described below.
 This helps in 0(1) lookup of the MapVertex class, given its geographical location.